dreamerScape/DroneSignalSimulator/README.md

 ## Installation

-**Create the data directory and add the drones.py file** In the root directory of the repository, create a folder named data and inside that folder, create a file named drones.py.
+**Create the data directory and add the drones.py file**

+--In the root directory of the repository, create a folder named data and inside that folder, create a file named drones.py.
 This file will contain the data for    the drones, and it should look like this:
   ```python

   # drones.py